metal-toolbox/iam-runtime/spec.md

 }

 message ValidateCredentialResponse {
-  // subject_id is the ID of the subject represented by the credential. string subject_id = 1;

-  // claims is a set of claims about the subject. google.protobuf.Struct claims = 2;
+  enum Result {
+    RESULT_VALID = 0;
+    RESULT_INVALID = 1;
   }

+  // Result represents the decision made about whether the credential is valid.
+If it is valid,
+  // this field should be set to RESULT_VALID and subject should be set.
+Otherwise, this field
+  // should be set to RESULT_INVALID.
+  Result result = 1;

+  // Subject represents the actor the given token identifies.
+If the given credential is not valid,
+  // (i.e., result is set to RESULT_INVALID), this field's value is undefined.
+  Subject subject = 2;
+}
 ```

 `ValidateCredential` is a REQUIRED operation which verifies that the credential provided to the application maps to a known subject, such as a JWT with a valid signature and expiry in the future.
-If the credential is not valid, runtime implementations MUST respond with gRPC status 16 (UNAUTHENTICATED) and an appropriate error message.
+If the credential is valid, implementations MUST respond with `result` set to `RESULT_VALID` and `subject` populated accordingly.
+Otherwise, implementations MUST respond with `result` set to `RESULT_INVALID`.

 #### Authorization service